 This won’t result in big bucks, but it will get you into an intentional money-saving mindset.
 And, when you start making savings a habit, you’ll be more willing to challenge your spending in bigger ways.

 Does saving money feel like a chore to you?
-Try making it fun and you can even include the kids on this one.
+Try this fun money challenge and even include the kids!

 Label 50 envelopes with dollar amounts from $1 to $50 (no duplicate amounts).
 Every week choose two envelopes from the stack.
-You can do it with your eyes closed or purposefully choose the envelopes you know you can fill.
+You can do this at random, or purposefully choose the envelopes you know you can fill.

 The envelopes you choose are the envelopes you fill that week.
-For example, if you pull the $10 and $20, you must save $10 in the first envelope and $20 in the second.
-This means that week, you must find a way to save $30.
+For example, if you pull the $10 and $20, you must save $10 in the first savings envelope and $20 in the second.
+So, for that week, you must find a way to save $30.

-This money-saving challenge helps you change your mindset about money and creates better habits.
-Choose your timeline, whether one week, two weeks, or a month and commit to only buying items on sale.
+This money-saving challenge helps you change your mindset about money and creates better spending habits.
+Choose your time period – make it a weekly or even monthly challenge, and commit to only buying items on sale.

-Don’t let the stigma of discount grocery stores have you overspending on groceries.
-Most Americans spend too much of their budget on food.
+Don’t let the stigma of discount grocery stores have you spending too much money on groceries.
+Most Americans spend too much on their food budget category.
 Why do that when you can get the same food for a fraction of the price at stores like Aldi?

 Give yourself a month and try it out.
 When you see the money you’ll save and that you didn’t have to sacrifice the quality of your food, you’ll likely change your mind.